muarshad01/Python_Bootcamp/README.md

    * Python further recognizes using `double underscore characters (__)` in front of a variable to `conceal an attribute in Python`.
 When Python sees a double underscore variable, it changes the variable name internally to make it difficult to access directly.
 This mechanism avoids accidents but still doesn’t make data impossible to access.
    * When Python sees an `attribute with double underscores (__name)`, it changes the attribute by `prefixing the original name of the attribute with an underscore, followed by the class name(_class_name__name)`.
 To use the attribute directly, you need to change the name you use as well.
    * Python `supports multiple inheritance`, or creating classes that inherit behavior from more than one parent class.
-   * In contrast to Java’s strict variable typing, Python uses a concept called duck typing, which in basic terms means that if a variable “walks like a duck and quacks like a duck, then it’s a duck.”
-Instead of identifying objects by type, Python examines their behavior.
+   * In contrast to Java’s strict variable typing, Python uses a concept called `duck typing`, which in basic terms means that if a variable `“walks like a duck and quacks like a duck, then it’s a duck.”` Instead of identifying objects by type, Python examines their behavior.
 You can learn more about the Python type system, and duck typing, [in The Ultimate Guide to Python Type Checking](https://realpython.com/python-type-checking/).
 ***

 ## Useful Links